 - 1. Petitions must be submitted within 24-hours of discovering the infraction between 9am-5pm, excluding holidays and campus closures. - 2.
-Petitions must be completely filled out and submitted to the GEO via ASI Elections website. - 3.
+Petitions must be completely filled out and submitted to the GEO via the ASI Elections website. - 3.
 The submission time/date stamp will be recorded by ASI Government Affairs staff. - 4.
-The GEO and Director of Student Conduct & Ethical Development will review the petition within one (1) weekday. - 5.
-If the petition is complete, the Director of Student Conduct & Ethical Development shall notify the student(s) in writing that a conference has been scheduled or that the student(s) is/are directed to promptly schedule a conference with the Director of Student Conduct & Ethical Development. - 6.
+The GEO and Student Conduct administrator will review the petition within one (1) weekday. - 5.
+If the petition is complete, the student conduct administrator shall notify the student(s) in writing that a conference has been scheduled or that the student(s) is/are directed to promptly schedule a conference with the Student Conduct administrator. - 6.
 The Notice of the Conference shall include the ASI Elections Handbook Code that are the subject of the charges, a factual description of the student's alleged conduct that forms the basis for the charges, the proposed sanction(s), and the right of the student(s) to request an ASI Elections Hearing. - i.
 The conference with the student(s) shall be conducted as follows: - 1.
 The conference shall not be recorded. - 2.
-The Director of Student Conduct & Ethical Development controls the conference facilitation. - 3.
+The Student Conduct administrator controls the conference facilitation. - 3.
 The conference requirement is waived if the student(s) fails to attend the conference or otherwise declines to cooperate. - 4.
 A resolution agreement may be offered to the student.
 The student may request an ASI Elections Hearing in lieu of consenting to a resolution agreement. - 7.
 If a resolution agreement is not reached, "Notice of Hearing" procedures will be followed. - 8.
 If the petition is incomplete, the GEO will contact the complainant and advise the complainant on how to complete and re-submit the petition.
 The GEO will determine if the petition is complete and will record the submission time/date stamp.
-Upon receiving the completed form, the GEO and Director of Student Conduct & Ethical Development will review and then follow the "Notice of Hearing" procedures.
+Upon receiving the completed form, the GEO and Student Conduct administrator will review and then follow the "Notice of Hearing" procedures.